Division of Longshore and Harbor Workers' Compensation (DLHWC)

-The OWCP will help claimants prepare claims, explain benefits and proceedings under the Act, and advise about medical and vocational rehabilitation services.
+The OWCP will provide information and assistance, explain benefits and proceedings under the Act, and advise about medical and vocational rehabilitation services.

 - Notify your employer immediately.
 If you need medical treatment, ask your employer for a Form LS-1, which authorizes treatment by a doctor of your choice

 - Obtain medical treatment as soon as possible